<?xml version="1.0" encoding="UTF-8"?>

 <p><a href="mailto:sabosmile@shaw.ca">Contact for Aaron and Mike Sabourin, Creators of the <em>Dramatic Impact</em> theme music</a></p>

-<p><a href="http://www.khachaturian.am/" target="_blank">Site about the composer, Aram Khachaturian</a><br />
+<p><a href="http://www.khachaturian.am/" target="_blank" rel="noopener">Site about the composer, Aram Khachaturian</a><br />

-<a href="http://www.nac-cna.ca/splash.htm" target="_blank">National Arts Centre web site</a><br />
+<a href="https://nac-cna.ca/en/" target="_blank" rel="noopener">National Arts Centre web site</a><br />

-<a href="http://www.amazon.com/Resisting-Adonis-Timothy-J-Anderson/dp/1895836832/ref=sr_1_1?ie=UTF8&amp;s=books&amp;qid=1226704759&amp;sr=8-1" target="_blank">Timothy&#8217;s novel, <em>Resisting Adonis</em>, at Amazon.com</a></p>
+<a href="http://www.amazon.com/Resisting-Adonis-Timothy-J-Anderson/dp/1895836832/ref=sr_1_1?ie=UTF8&amp;s=books&amp;qid=1226704759&amp;sr=8-1" target="_blank" rel="noopener">Timothy&#8217;s novel, <em>Resisting Adonis</em>, at Amazon.com</a></p>

 ]]></content:encoded>

-<itunes:subtitle>Download this episode (15.6 MB) - In this interview, Timothy J. Anderson sheds light on how he comes by his unique combination of gifts and accomplishments.
-Hear how this actor, singer, director, playwright,</itunes:subtitle>
+<itunes:subtitle>Download this episode (15.6 MB) In this interview, Timothy J. Anderson sheds light on how he comes by his unique combination of gifts and accomplishments.
+Hear how this actor, singer, director, playwright, and librettist discovered his love of music an...</itunes:subtitle>

-In this interview, Timothy J. Anderson sheds light on how he comes by his unique combination of gifts and accomplishments.
+<itunes:summary>Download this episode (15.6 MB) In this interview, Timothy J. Anderson sheds light on how he comes by his unique combination of gifts and accomplishments.
 Hear how this actor, singer, director, playwright, and librettist discovered his love of music and performing.
-Timothy also discusses how performing in the chorus for world class opera productions at the National Arts Centre in Ottawa shaped him, and how he developed his skills as an actor.
-In addition, Timothy reveals what he would consider a dream project, shares his philosophy of acting, and discusses the pitfalls of the workshopping process.
+Timothy also discusses how performing in the chorus for world class opera productions at […]</itunes:summary>

 <itunes:author>Elaine Elrod</itunes:author>